+Prerequisite: None.
 A study of the consumer lending process, its importance to banks and consumers, and the environment in which it functions.
 Students will explore closed-end loans, indirect loans, related credit products, and open-end credit products, and analyze the consumer lending process from loan application, credit investigation, lender decision-making, loan pricing and policy, collection and recovery.
-54 hours lecture.